Troubleshooting License Server Issues

 You will also need an updated license file, you can tell the newer license files because they have a “maintenance” column with the date that the maintenance expires.
 You can get an updated license file from firstname.lastname@example.org as long as your maintenance is up to date.

-Understand uses UDP port 9000 to communicate with the License Server.
+By default Understand uses UDP port 9000 to communicate with the License Server.
 If there are problems, ensure that this port is open on both the client and server.
+If you’ve changed that port to something else make sure they both match.

 The license file is built targeting the Almhostid of the specific server.
 If a hardware change causes the almhostid to change, a new license will need to be generated.
 Send the new almhostid to email@example.com and we will rebuild the license file.